-Election of Class I and Class II Directors
+Election of Class I Director and Class II Directors

 Our Board of Directors currently consists of nine directors divided into three classes.
 Each class of our Board of Directors serves a staggered three-year term.
-At the Annual Meeting, two directors will be elected to fill positions in Class I, whose term expires at the Annual Meeting.
-Lawton W. Fitt and Patrick H. Nettles, Ph.D., each of whom is a current Class I director, are the nominees for election at the Annual Meeting.
-The nomination of these directors to stand for election at the Annual Meeting has been recommended by the Governance and Nominations Committee and has been approved by the Board of Directors.
-Each of the nominees for Class I, if elected, will serve for a three-year term expiring at the 2022 Annual Meeting, or until his or her successor is elected and qualified, or until such director's earlier death, resignation or removal from the Board.
+At the Annual Meeting, three directors will be elected to fill positions in Class II, whose term expires at the Annual Meeting.
+Judith M. O'Brien, Joanne B. Olsen and Gary B. Smith, our current Class II directors, are nominees for election at the Annual Meeting.
+Each of the nominees for Class II, if elected, will serve for a three-year term expiring at the 2023 Annual Meeting, or until his or her successor is elected and qualified, or until such director's earlier death, resignation or removal from the Board.

-Effective October 16, 2018, the Board of Directors increased the size of the Board from eight to nine directors and appointed Joanne B. Olsen to fill the newly created vacancy in Class II of the Board.
-The term of office for Class II directors continues until the 2020 Annual Meeting, or until their successors are duly elected and qualified.
+Effective August 28, 2019, the Board of Directors increased the size of the Board from eight to nine directors and appointed Devinder Kumar to fill the newly created vacancy in Class I of the Board.
+Mr. Kumar was initially identified as a possible candidate for Board service by a third-party search firm engaged by the Board and was recommended to the Board following a vetting process conducted by the Board.
+The term of office for Class I directors continues until the 2022 Annual Meeting, or until their successors are duly elected and qualified.
 Our bylaws, however, limit the term of office of any director elected by the Board of Directors to fill a vacancy to a term that lasts until the first annual meeting following election.
-Ms. Olsen is therefore a nominee for election at the Annual Meeting.
+Mr. Kumar is therefore a nominee for election at the Annual Meeting.
 Our bylaws also provide that any director so elected will serve the remainder of the term of the class to which such director was elected.
-Accordingly, if elected by stockholders at the Annual Meeting, Ms. Olsen will serve the remainder of her term as a Class II director until the 2020 Annual Meeting, or until her successor is elected and qualified, or until her earlier death, resignation or removal from the Board.
+Accordingly, if elected by stockholders at the Annual Meeting, Mr. Kumar will serve the remainder of his term as a Class I director until the 2022 Annual Meeting, or until his successor is elected and qualified, or until his earlier death, resignation or removal from the Board.